 Resource Management and Asynchronous Loading

 Video games typically utilize a multitude of artistic assets, or resources, including audio clips and images.
-When a game first begins to execute, these resources are typically stored externally on a system hard drive or a server across the network.
-For this reason, these resources are sometimes referred to as external resources or assets.
-External resources must be explicitly loaded into a game.
+The required resources to support a game can be large.
+Additionally, it is important to maintain the independence between the resources and the actual game such that they can be updated independently, e.g., changing the background audio without changing the game itself.
+For these reasons, game resources are typically stored externally on a system hard drive or a server across the network.
+Being stored external to the game, the resources are sometimes referred to as external resources or assets.

-Since there can be a large number of required resources to support an entire game, storing them with the running game can potentially be memory intensive.
-A game should load and unload resources dynamically based on necessity.
+After a game begins, external resources must be explicitly loaded.
+For efficient memory utilization, a game should load and unload resources dynamically based on necessity.
 However, loading external resources may involve input/output device operations or network packet latencies and thus can be time intensive and potentially affect real-time interactivity.
-For these reasons, only a portion of resources are kept in memory, with loading operations strategically executed to avoid interrupting the game.
-In most cases, resources required in each level are kept in memory to support real-time interaction during the game play of that level.
-With this approach, external resource loading can be implemented during level transitions where players are expecting a new game environment and slight delays for loadings can be tolerated.
+For these reasons, at any instance in a game only a portion of resources are kept in memory, where the loading operations are strategically executed to avoid interrupting the game.
+In most cases, resources required in each level are kept in memory during the game play of that level.
+With this approach, external resource loading can occur during level transitions where players are expecting a new game environment and are more likely to tolerate slight delays for loadings.

 Once loaded, a resource must be readily accessible to support interactivity.
 The efficient and effective management of resources is essential to any game engine.
 Take note of the clear differentiation between resource managements, the responsibility of a game engine, and the actual ownerships of the resources.
 For example, a game engine must support the efficient loading and playing of the background music for a game, and it is the game (or client of the game engine) that actually owns and supplies the audio file for the background music.
 When implementing support for external resources management, it is important to remember that the actual resources are not part of the game engine.